-Plans and Programmes Type of document Date Overview Key message, target/objective/indicator SEA topic(s) 1 Implications for the NDP and SEA To conserve, promote, utilise The neighbourboad plan and enjoy our natural, built, historic and cultural assets The neighbourhood plan should allocate a minimum for the fullest benefit of the of 36 dwellings within Ocle whole community.
-Pychard Group within the plan period of 2011 to 2031.
-To achieve a thriving rural Herefordshire, the Core Completions from 2011 - Strategy seeks to enhance the 2016 and Commitments as role the villages have at April 1 2016, totalling 5, traditionally played in as leaves a minimum figure of 31 dwellings to allocate. accessible, sustainable centres for their rural catchments. or dwellings to allocate.
+Plans and Programmes Type of document Date Overview Key message, target/objective/indicator SEA topic(s) 1 Implications for the NDP and SEA To conserve, promote, utilise and enjoy our natural, built, historic and cultural assets for the fullest benefit of the whole community.
+The neighbourhood plan should allocate a minimum of 36 dwellings within Ocle Pychard Group within the plan period of 2011 to 2031.
+To achieve a thriving rural Herefordshire, the Core Strategy seeks to enhance the role the villages have traditionally played in as accessible, sustainable centres for their rural catchments.
+Completions from 2011 - 2016 and Commitments as at April 1 2016, totalling 5, leaves a minimum figure of 31 dwellings to allocate.
 Ocle Pychard Group is within the Bromyard Housing Market Area (HMA).
 The target for proportionate growth is 15% across the parish.